claraxfee/nara-starter/README.md

 ## Enhancement Options
 Choose one of the following enhancements to implement:

-1. **Speech Bubble Encouragement**: Implement a feature where, whenever the user checks off a task, a speech or thought bubble appears near the deer with a short, encouraging message (e.g., “Great job!”, “You’re making progress!”, “Keep going!”).
-2. **Daily Gratitude Log**: Implement a small text area where users can note one thing they’re grateful for each day.
+1. **Daily Gratitude Log**: Implement a small text area where users can note one thing they’re grateful for each day.
 Over time, they can revisit a dedicated “gratitude log” to see their positive moments.
 Provide an interesting method to save these entries and display them on a separate screen so users can easily access their past entries.
-3. **Mood Selection Prompt**: Implement a simple mood selection feature(e.g., happy, stressed, neutral) with a small icon or emoji.
+2. **Mood Selection Prompt**: Implement a simple mood selection feature(e.g., happy, stressed, neutral) with a small icon or emoji.
 This allows users to log their emotional state quickly each day.
-4. **Rotating Weekly Challenge**: Implement a weekly challenge system—such as “Drink 8 glasses of water each day” or “Take a 10-minute walk daily.”
-Users can check off these mini-challenges alongside their normal tasks for extra motivation.
-5. **Inspirational Quote Overlay**: Implement a short inspirational quote or positive affirmation that appears on each new tab, displayed in a subtle text overlay.
-6. **Implement a History Feature**: Maintain a log of all tasks and reminders created by the user, allowing them to revisit past items and track progress over time.
+3. **Color coding tasks** Allow the user the color code each task as they add it.
+Allow the user to pick from a pre-defined list of colors, or provide a color wheel for more freedom.
+4. **Due date and notes**: Implement a due date feature, so that each task stores its due date as well as the task title.
+Add a "note" section to each task, so that users can add a note such as "urgent" to each task.
-7. **Custom Feature**: Propose a unique feature (requires instructor/TA approval).
+5. **Custom Feature**: Propose a unique feature (requires instructor/TA approval).

 ## Getting Started